 Professor Middleton is also working to teach more surgeons to perform hip replacements with the Mako robotic-arm.
 Currently, Professor Middleton is hosting surgeon-to-surgeon visits to observe the operations he is performing.
 Later in the project, the team at ORI will be holding a training event for registrars and developing an MSc-level course for Mako robotic arm product specialists.

 Professor John Fletcher, Professor of Economics and BU’s former Pro-Vice Chancellor of Research and Innovation, commented: “This partnership will bring real benefits, not just to Dorset and the UK, but globally, as we work together to drive forward innovation and improvements in medical science.
 This project is just one of many good examples of how we are investing in some key areas and it underlines the university’s commitment to the combination of research, education and professional practice that we call ‘Fusion’.
-It’s clear that this research can make a real difference to our lives.”
+It’s clear that this research can make a real difference and help us to live better lives for longer.”